NSombekke/Logic-LLM/blogpost.md

 The authors of Logic-LM pointed out a crucial constraint, stating that “the model’s applicability is inherently bounded by the expressiveness of the symbolic solver” (Pan et al., 2023).
 Currently, the framework utilizes only four distinct symbolic solvers, restricting its scope to four specific types of logical reasoning problems.
 The current solvers in Logic-LM do not facilitate reasoning about temporal aspects, which limits the model's applicability in scenarios where time-based reasoning is essential.
 Therefore we opted to include Linear Temporal Logic into the framework.
 LTL allows for the encoding of formulas about the future of paths, enabling the framework to handle tasks that require an understanding of temporal sequences and future events.
 By integrating LTL into the Logic-LM framework, we can extend its functionality to encompass temporal logic reasoning, thus broadening its applicability and making it a more powerful tool for a variety of logical reasoning tasks.

 Additionally, we will reproduce the results of the original paper to investigate its reproducibility.
-As the authors utilized closed-source models, we have opted to reproduce the results on a smaller scale using ChatGPT.
+As the authors utilized closed-source models, we have opted to reproduce the results on a smaller scale using the web version of ChatGPT.

 In summary, our contributions are threefold: